fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 ## We Would Love Your Feedback

-Please feel free to [open an issue on GitHub]((https://github.com/fastlane/fastlane) to report any issues you are having with Fastlane.swift and we will respond as quickly as possible.
+Please feel free to [open an issue on GitHub]((https://github.com/fastlane/fastlane) to report any problems you are having with Fastlane.swift and we will respond as quickly as possible.